angoca/log4db2/README.txt

 These variables are initialized via the init script.

-Before installing the scripts in a database, a connection to it has to be established before.
+Before installing the scripts in a database, a connection to it has to be established.
 If not, an error will be raised.

-Windows:
+>> Windows:

 cd src\main\scripts
 init.bat
 install.bat

-Linux:
+>> Linux/UNIX:

 cd src/main/scripts
-./init
+. ./init
-./install
+. ./install

+Make sure to put the dot before the command.
+This will source the values and use the current connection.

 After the install, all statements should have been successful.